phanrahan/magma/docs/when_internals.md

 **TODO** -- We should expose a public API for interacting with `when` trace/value/etc... (e.g. get a structure mapping conditions to drivers).

+#### Metaprogramming
+The use of context managers by the `when` syntax enables a form of metaprogramming that avoids direct syntax manipulation.
+Instead, the user may use standard python code to create `when` contexts programmatically (for example, inside a loop).
+However, with great power comes great responsibility, for this feature relies on the fact that the `when` context manager pattern is not checked as native Python syntax, which allows the user to potentially interleave arbitrary code in between cases of a when statement chain, an illegal pattern with native Python `if` statements.

 ### Frontend
 ### IR
 ### Backend